 - Research on chemical removal of hydrogen sulphide from sewer systems using hydrogen peroxide as oxidising reagent

 On your third semester, you usually start to work on your Master’s thesis.
-You also have the following options to earn the required 30 ECTS:

 On the fourth semester, you write your Master’s thesis, where you draw on all the knowledge, experience and skills you have acquired during your studies.
 Depending on your topic choice, the thesis will be in the nature of developmental work, further development, or actual research.